Eppo-exp/eppo-docs/docs/data-management/metrics/index.md

 [Funnels](/data-management/metrics/funnel-metric) are another powerful metric type in Eppo.
 They allow you to track and analyze multi-step processes or user flows.
 By defining the sequence of events in a funnel, you can identify bottlenecks, drop-off points, and conversion rates at each step.
 This facilitates a granular analysis of user behavior and helps optimize the customer journey.

+## Percentiles

+[Percentile metrics](/data-management/metrics/percentile-metric) enable measurement of product and website performance.
+Page load time is a good example of when you want to use a percentile metric.
+For example, average page load time is heavily influenced by outliers, such as when the page didn’t load properly or at all and the load time is very high.
+The goal instead is to reduce load time for slow loads.
+Percentile metrics solve for this by using p75 (the 75th percentile), p90, or p95 page load time to measure tail behavior.

 ## Guardrail cutoffs